racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/SAL/SALExtension/ExtensionSpecs/CmdbObjProperty.md

 @metadata order=30
 @metadata tagstring=cmdb object property

-[baseclass]: #/ExtendingPyLabs/BaseClasses
+[baseclass]: #/ExtendingPylabs/BaseClasses
-[createenum]: #/ExtendingPyLabs/CreateEnumerators
+[createenum]: #/ExtendingPylabs/CreateEnumerators

-# Properties of PyLabs CMDB Objects
+# Properties of Pylabs CMDB Objects

-Each PyLabs extension that manages an existing application or service will have objects to be managed, such as a machine, a Port Forwarding server, a disk partition, etc. These objects are stored in the CMDB (Configuration Management DataBase) and are *CMDB Objects*.
+Each Pylabs extension that manages an existing application or service will have objects to be managed, such as a machine, a Port Forwarding server, a disk partition, etc. These objects are stored in the CMDB (Configuration Management DataBase) and are *CMDB Objects*.
 The CMDB only contains the configuration of these objects, it does not contain any logic.

 There are three types of CMDB Objects: